While there are a handful of auto insurance companies out there, when it comes to auto accident claims, they all follow a very similar process.

 If something seems strange, expensive, or suspicious they may investigate the auto accident claim further.

 Sometimes this means looking for other witnesses.
 Other times it may mean consulting medical records or recreating the accident.

 One More Thing.

 Insurance companies also perform periodic reviews (or ‘audits’) of auto accident claims they have previously paid out.
 Some insurance companies even have special divisions that specialize in social media auto accident claim investigation!

 If you’re filing an auto accident claim don’t let it be denied.
-At Manning Law we specialize in auto accidents and auto accident claims.
+At Manning Law, our Aurora car accident lawyers specialize in auto accidents and auto accident claims.